 The collective newness is brought by Facebook based on feedback received from users who were looking for more convenience in managing face recognition.
 The new tools are paired with one on/off control.
-In case you have your tag suggestion set to ‘none’, then you will have default face recognition set to ‘off’ till you change otherwise.
+If you have your tag suggestion set to ‘none’, then you will have default face recognition set to ‘off’ until you change otherwise.

 As for users with visual impairments, Facebook is effectively using its approach to reaching people irrespective of abilities.
 Now it is possible for these users to know who is in photos even if not tagged.
 This requires the screen reader that will work with face recognition to convey the info to the respective users.